dhaval-lad/Pure-Pursuit-Controller/README.md

 This can be varified either in simulation or in real GrassHopper robot.
 ### Simulation Setup
 To verify that everything is working in simulation:
 1. Run the Gazebo world with the robot in it.
-You can use GrassHopper simulation model available at: [https://github.com/dhaval-lad/grasshopper_gazebo.git](https://github.com/dhaval-lad/grasshopper_gazebo.git)
+You can use GrassHopper simulation model available at: [GrassHopper Gazebo](https://github.com/dhaval-lad/grasshopper_gazebo.git)
 2. Change the topic name of `/odom` in `pure_pursuit_controller.py` to match the topic name in your environment.
 3. Adjust the `self.coordinates` in `path_publisher_node.py` according to your robot's initial position in the world.
 4. Rebuild the package: